aws-amplify/docs/docs/lib/datastore/fragments/ios/auth-model.md

 }
 ```

-2. User's sign in state is unknown (for example, app was terminated or transitioned from background to foreground) and you need to check prior to making a call to `Datastore.save()`.
+2. User's sign in state is unknown (for example, app was terminated or transitioned from background to foreground) and you need to check prior to making a call to `DataStore.save()`.

 ```swift
 _ = Amplify.Auth.fetchAuthSession {